The Sporting News Men's College Basketball Coach of the Year Award

-The Sporting News Men's College Basketball Coach of the Year Award, often informally called "The Sporting News Coach of the Year Award," is an annual basketball award given to the best men's college basketball head coach in NCAA Division I competition.
-The award was first given in 1964 following the 1963–64 season and is presented by The Sporting News (formerly known as Sporting News from 2002 to 2022), a United States–based sports magazine that was established in 1886.
+The Sporting News Men's College Basketball Coach of the Year Award, often informally called The Sporting News Coach of the Year Award, is an annual basketball award given to the best men's college basketball head coach in NCAA Division I competition.
+The award was first given in 1964 following the 1963–64 season and is presented by The Sporting News, a United States–based sports magazine that was established in 1886.

-No award winner was selected in 1965.

-John Wooden is the only person to receive the award four times.
-Bill Self has three awards, and John Calipari, Denny Crum, Rick Pitino, Adolph Rupp, and Tubby Smith have two each.
+Seven coaches have been honored multiple times.
+John Wooden is the only one to receive the award four times.
+Bill Self has the second-most with three awards.
+The two-time awardees include John Calipari, Denny Crum, Rick Pitino, Adolph Rupp, and Tubby Smith.

-Four different Kentucky head coaches have combined to receive the award five times.
-Kentucky is also the only program with more than two individual recipients.
-UCLA has been honored four times, all during the Wooden era.
-Kansas coaches have three awards.
+Two people won the award as interim head coaches: Jim Crews of Saint Louis (2013), who took over for then-head coach Rick Majerus before the 2012–13 season due to Majerus stepping down for health-related reasons, and Rodney Terry of Texas (2023), who took over for then-head coach Chris Beard after eight games of the 2022–23 season due to an indefinite suspension and later firing.